audeering/audobject/docs/usage.rst

 --------------

-As long as the type of our variables is one of ``(None, Object, str, int, float, bool, list, dict)``, it is ensured that we can correctly re-instantiate an instance from YAML.
+As long as the type of our variables is one of ``(None, Object, str, int, float, bool, list, dict, datetime.datetime)``, it is ensured that we get a clean YAML file.
-Variables with other types
-will be converted as to a string by calling ``repr()``, which is usually not what we want.
+Other types may be encoded using the ``!!python/object`` tag and clutter the YAML syntax.

-To illustrate this, let's use an instance of ``datetime``.
+To illustrate this, let's use an instance of timedelta_.

 .. jupyter-execute::

-    from datetime import datetime
+    from datetime import timedelta

-    class MyDateObject(audobject.Object):
+    class MyDeltaObject(audobject.Object):

         def __init__(
                 self,
-                date: datetime,
+                delta: timedelta,
         ):
-            self.date = date
+            self.delta = delta

         def __str__(self) -> str:
-            return self.date.strftime('%Y-%m-%d %H:%M:%S.%f')
+            return str(self.delta)

 As before, we can create an instance and print it.

 .. jupyter-execute::

+    delta = timedelta(
+        days=50,
+        seconds=27,
+        microseconds=10,
+        milliseconds=29000,
+        minutes=5,
+        hours=8,
+        weeks=2
+    )
-    d = MyDateObject(datetime.now())
+    d = MyDeltaObject(delta)
     print(d)

 But if we convert it to YAML,